wanghuiSTDU/Group-Representation-of-Global-Intrinsic-Symmetry/README.md

 ## Code
 - These codes are the core parts of the algorithms in the paper.
+For the paper, you can download from our project page: http://vcc.szu.edu.cn/research/2017/Symmetry/.
 - The codes have been tested on `Win7 x64 + Matlab 2012a (32 bit)`.
 - The provided codes are just for academic use.